-Akuva is a coach development program developed and run by Harri Mannonen.
-The third edition will start in September 2017.
-The program is organized by Kouvola Sports Academy for coaches from different sports.
-Also coaches from outside the academy can apply.
+Akuva is a coach development program developed and directed by Harri Mannonen.
+The fourth edition was run during the season 2018–19.
+The program was organized by Kouvola Sports Academy for coaches from different sports.

-- Most organizations try to create a competitive edge against other organizations.
+- Organizations try to create a competitive edge against other organizations.

-- A coach development program might help to do that.
+- A coach development program may help to do that.

 - The program should be distinctly different from the coach education provided by the national federation – otherwise no competitive edge is created.